-8.0 TRAINING PROVISIONS
+9. TRAINING PROVISIONS

-A member of the construction team will be appointed as the project RM to ensure commitment, operational efficiency and accountability during the C&D phases of the project.
+A member of the construction team will be appointed as the RM to ensure commitment, operational efficiency and accountability in relation to waste management during the C&D phases of the development.

-8.1 Resource Manager Training and Responsibilities
+9.1 Resource Manager Training and Responsibilities

 The nominated RM will be given responsibility and authority to select a waste team if required, i.e. members of the site crew that will aid them in the organisation, operation and recording of the waste management system implemented on site.
-The

-RM will have overall responsibility to oversee, record and provide feedback to the client on everyday waste management at the site.
-Authority will be given to the RM to delegate responsibility to sub-contractors, where necessary, and to coordinate with suppliers, service providers and sub-contractors to prioritise waste prevention and material salvage.
+The RM will have overall responsibility to oversee, record and provide feedback to the client on everyday waste management at the site.
+Authority will be given to the Waste Manager to delegate responsibility to sub-contractors, where necessary, and to coordinate with suppliers, service providers and sub-contractors to prioritise waste prevention and material salvage.